OscarMilesi/content-ops-starter/content/pages/index.md

       The Eucharist is crucial for Catholics as it signifies the real presence of Jesus, offering spiritual nourishment and strengthening the bond between the believers and Christ.
-It serves as a memorial of Jesus’ passion, death, and resurrection—events that are the cornerstone of Christian faith.
+It serves as a memorial of Jesus’ passion, death, and resurrection events that are the cornerstone of Christian faith.
 Moreover, the communal aspect of the Eucharist reinforces the unity of the Church, bringing believers together in a shared act of worship.
 Catholics continue to celebrate the Eucharist today in obedience